News Stay on top of the latest news →

 Here are a few photos of the Olympic Basin, just to give you an overview of the facilities.

-Yes, it is possible to obtain a monthly or annual parking pass for the P2, P4 and P7.
-It is also possible to buy the annual parking pass online.
+Yes, it is possible to obtain a monthly or annual parking pass for the P2, P4 and P7 at the Athletes' Quarters.

 To obtain more details regarding the Olympic Basin, available services or for any request for information, do not hesitate to contact our staff.